-The services that are included in the flat fee for Chapter 13 bankruptcies also vary by district.
+The services included in a Chapter 13 bankruptcy flat fee varies by district.
 In some districts, the attorney is expected to handle everything that comes up without additional charge.
-In other districts, additional charges are permitted as long as the attorney discloses to the court when he or she is charging the additional fees.
+In other districts, a lawyer is permitted to charge more as long as the attorney discloses the additional fees to the court.

 Before you hire a bankruptcy attorney, you’ll want to have a clear idea what the fee includes.